For students, mentors,

 Do you want to inspire youth to enter your industry?

 Do you want to network and give back to your community?

 Mentor volunteers are the lifeblood of our program.
 Each team of mentors is led by an experienced Mentor Captain.
 Mentors provide around 24 hours of volunteer time (twelve 2-hour meetings) and are not required to attend every session.
 There is no financial requirement to be an ACE mentor, though mentors with offices in or near downtown Portland often provide meeting space for an ACE session.

-Each year, the ACE Mentor Program offers scholarships to seniors who are committed to pursuing construction-related careers in college.
-In 2018, the ACE Mentor Program of Oregon awarded $80,000 in scholarships to 16 seniors and sent 4 juniors to the ACE West Regional Summer Camp.
-See our Scholarships page for more info.
+Each year, the ACE Mentor Program awards scholarships to seniors who are committed to pursuing construction-related careers in college.
+Visit our Scholarships page for a list of past winners, how to apply, and more.

 Copyright © 2019 ACE Mentor Program of America